Jin dynasty (1115–1234): Taizong (1123–1135)

 After Aguda died in 1123, he was succeeded by his younger brother Wuqimai (posthumously Emperor Taizong of Jin).
 Wuqimai oversaw the final defeat of the Liao dynasty and continued to expand the Jin dynasty's territory by waging war on the Song.

 Emperor Tianzuo of Liao sought refuge with Emperor Chongzong of Western Xia, who while initially receptive, changed his mind after warnings from the Jurchens and declared himself a vassal of Jin in 1124.
 Tianzuo fled further north into the steppes where he traded his clothes for food from the Khongirad.
 In spite of all these setbacks, Tianzuo still held onto the delusion of retaking the Western and Southern Capitals, and attacked nearby prefectures.
-Yelü Dashi, who had rejoined Tianzuo, grew tired of his behavior and left for the west.
+Yelü Dashi, who had rejoined Tianzuo, grew tired of his behaviour and left for the west.
 Tianzuo was captured in early 1125 and taken to the Jin court where he held the title of "king of the seashore" (haipin wang).
 According to the History of Liao, Tianzuo died at the age of 54 in 1128.

 After the defeat of the Liao dynasty and the submission of the Western Xia as a vassal, Wuqimai strengthened border defenses against Goryeo and quelled unrest among the Balhae districts.
 The Jin then focused its attention on the Song frontier.
 Prior to Aguda's death, the former Liao military governor of Pingzhou named Zhang Jue killed a Liao commander of Yan who had defected to the Jin.
 Zhang Jue declared his allegiance to the Song, who reappointed him to his former office.
 A Jin army attacked Pingzhou, forcing Zhang Jue to escape to Yan, where another former Liao commander, Guo Yaoshi, had defected to the Song.
 The Jin pressured the Song into returning Zhang Jue, whom they considered a criminal.
 The Song acquiesced to their demands, executed Zhang Jue, and sent his head to the Jin.
 Realizing that the Song were unwilling to stand up to the Jin, Guo Yaoshi declared his allegiance to the Jin, who reinstated him as the governor of Yan.